 Our Organisation is launching "Child safety in the Vehicle" on the 24th of February 2012 and invite families with an income lower than R7500.00 to apply to receive a child safety seat.
-Should you have a safety seat in you garage or store-room, please donate it to us and help us save a child's life.
+Should you have a safety seat in your garage or store-room, please donate it to us and help us save a child's life.
 Contact us on 021 785 7656 or 081 311 3223 or email us on email@example.com.

 Legislation Update: Compulsory Child Restraints in SA / Car Seats for Kids